-- Objectivity - when the monitoring is done by an internal quality group or by the team leader, the call center representatives wonder whether the score they receive from that company member might be biased by other interactions within the company.
-They worry, for example, that the quality monitor might give them lower marks because of the disagreement they had in the lunch room last week.
-Or that their supervisor has favorites to whom he or she gives higher marks.
+When monitoring is done by an internal quality group or team leader, call center representatives wonder whether the score they receive from that company member might be biased by other interactions within the company.
+They worry, for example, that the quality monitor might give them lower marks because of the disagreement they had in the lunch room last week, or that their supervisor has favorites to whom he or she gives higher marks.
 When the monitoring and grading are done by anonymous outsiders, none of those possible biases influence the scores.

-- Faster - when the supervisors are responsible for monitoring the calls their employees take, they often monitor as few as two or three calls a month.
+When supervisors are responsible for monitoring calls their employees take, they often monitor as few as two or three calls a month.
 An outside quality monitoring firm is able to meet service level agreements (SLA) that monitor four to eight calls per employee each week.
 This produces more accurate metrics more quickly.

-- Perspective - an outside firm often can provide insight into the underlying issues and problems that the quality monitoring reveals that the internal quality team can't see because they are too close to the problems.
+An outside firm can often provide insight into the underlying issues and problems the quality monitoring reveals that the internal quality team can't see because they are too close to the problems.

 - Develop a "scorecard" that will be used to measure the subjective metrics, such as customer courtesy.
 Make sure you get input from all stakeholders, including the employees who will be handling the calls.

 - Listen to the calls.
-Typically the calls are recorded in case there is any difference of opinion on the scoring or to reinforce training points.
-The quality monitor can listen to the calls live, as they happen, or listen later to the recorded calls.
-The former is preferred.
+Typically they are recorded in case there is any difference of opinion on the scoring, or to reinforce training points.
+The quality monitor can listen to the calls live as they happen, or later.

 - Score the call based on the scorecard developed at the beginning of the program.
-These scores are then made available to the company management to see if they are meeting their goals (KPI) and so they can take appropriate action.
+These scores are then made available to the company management to see if they are meeting their goals and to then take appropriate action.

-- Data analysis of the scores tells management how well they are doing, what's going well, and where further training is needed.
-It also can highlight where changes need to be made to the scripts the sales team follows or to the procedures the service team uses.
+- Data analysis of scores tells management how well they are doing, what's going well, and where further training is needed.
+It can also highlight where changes need to be made to the scripts sales teams follow or to the procedures the service team uses.
 Done right, it provides excellent information on the "Voice of the Customer" that is critical to the company's customer satisfaction program.

 - Select a sample of calls to use to calibrate your scoring.
 Everyone involved in scoring needs to periodically evaluate the same call and compare scores to make sure scoring is standardized.